ringecosystem/collaboration/grant/projects/subapidao.md

 ### **Why is this project good for the Darwinia ecosystem**

-SubAPI DAO is an independent organization that provides Oracle solutions for Msgport and is a key component of the Msgport ORMP protocol.
+SubAPI DAO is an independent organization that provides Oracle solutions for Msgport and is used by Darwinia Msgport as the default oracle component.

 ### **How you will integrate this project into Darwinia**